QuantEcon/lecture-stats/lectures/bayes_nonconj.md

 - numerically by sampling from the posterior distribution through MCMC methods, and
 - using a variational inference (VI) approximation.

-We use both the packages `pyro` and `numpyro` with assistance from  `jax` to approximate a  posterior distribution
+We use `numpyro` with assistance from  `jax` to approximate a  posterior distribution.

-We use several alternative prior distributions
+We use several alternative prior distributions.

-We  compare computed posteriors  with ones associated with a conjugate prior as described in  {doc}`the quantecon lecture <prob_meaning>`
+We  compare computed posteriors  with ones associated with a conjugate prior as described in  {doc}`the quantecon lecture <prob_meaning>`.

 ### Analytical Posterior